cavecomputing/SWE-Alpha-Test/README.md

 # FAQ

+### Where is the server?
+The server is located at the following URL
+- alpha.swequestrian.com

 ### Submitting a bug report
 To submit a bug report you can do so two different ways
 *Note: please use the template listed at the bottom of the FAQ*